-Written: Each student must submit a persuasive 1-2 page essay (roughly 5 paragraphs, 750 words) to the editor of a technical journal that compares and contrasts how maglev technology is a practical alternative to short-haul airlines.
+Written: Each student must submit a persuasive 1-2 page essay to the editor of a technical journal that compares and contrasts how maglev technology is a practical alternative to long-haul trucking.
 Include details on the technical specifications of how a maglev system works and add convincing reasons why adding a maglev system would be beneficial to the Mid Atlantic and Northeastern States.